 Real property taxes - The Authority receives a two-mill tax levy on all taxable property within the boundaries of Henry County.
 The Joint Resolutions of Henry County and the Authority to issue Revenue Bonds contains a covenant to levy the two-mill tax until all Revenue Bonds are paid in full, or provision is made therefore.
 The final maturity on currently outstanding Revenue Bonds is Feb 1, 2030.
 Henry County experienced substantial increases in the tax digest from year to year leading up through FY 2009.
-However, the tax digest decreased each fiscal year beginning with FY 2010 through FY 2013, reflecting lower property valuations.
-However, this downward trend turned a corner with a 1% increase in FY 2014 and a very substantial 12% increase for FY 2015.
+The tax digest decreased each fiscal year beginning with FY 2010 through FY 2013, reflecting lower property valuations.
+However, this downward trend turned a corner with a 1% increase in FY 2014 and a very substantial 12% increase for FY 2015, followed by a 10% increase for FY 2016.

 Motor vehicle and other taxes - These taxes, like real property taxes, are part of the two-mill tax levy that is required to be collected by the Joint Revenue Bond Resolution mentioned above.
 In 2014, motor vehicle tax made up 80% of this revenue line, and other taxes accounted for the remaining 20%.
-Beginning in April, 2015, the Henry County Tax Commissioner reduced our monthly receipts on motor vehicle tax by approximately 50%.
+Beginning in April, 2015 and continuing throughout FY 2016, the Henry County Tax Commissioner reduced our monthly receipts on motor vehicle tax by approximately 50% to comply with Legislation that the State of Georgia adopted.
 This is discussed further in the section entitled 'Currently Known Conditions Affecting Further Operations' located on page 11 of the MD&A.

 Interest Income - Funds are invested as permitted in accordance with Georgia Code Section 36-80-3.
-Bank charges of \$92,870 were netted on this line against interest earnings of \$140,701.
+Bank charges of \$94,151 were netted on this line against interest earnings of \$275,429.